Written by Gloria Tsang, RD of HealthCastle.com

 Studies have shown that psyllium husk is effective in lowering total cholesterol and low density lipoprotein or LDL (the bad cholesterol) levels.

-Since psyllium husk is a type of fiber, it can alleviate constipation.
-In addition, recent studies also showed positive benefits of psyllium husk in IBD (Crohn's Disease and Colitis).
-Psyllium acts as prebiotics - aiding to heal the inner lining of the inflamed intestines.
+Since psyllium husk provides fiber, it can alleviate constipation.
+In addition, recent studies also showed positive benefits of psyllium husk in IBD (Crohn’s Disease and Colitis).
+In addition, psyllium husk can act as prebiotics – aiding to heal the inner lining of the inflamed intestines.

 The Bottom Line

-Psyllium is very rich in soluble fiber.
+Psyllium husk is very rich in soluble fiber.
 Therefore, we only need to eat a small serving to contribute the soluble fiber to help achieve the cholesterol-lowering effect.
 Standard preparations of psyllium are available in dry seed or husk form, to be mixed with water as needed.
-You will also find them in capsules.
+You will also find them in capsules, or powder form.
 Many food products, such as breakfast cereals and baked goods, also contain psyllium.
 Read the label properly to ensure that you are eating an appropriate amount of psyllium in order to achieve the cholesterol-lowering effect.